Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Finiteness of special subvarieties

 \subsubsection{Preliminaries}

-Before moving on with our argument, we need a preliminary lemma. \begin{lemma} Let $(G=\PU(1,n),X,\Gamma)$ be a real Shimura datum.
-There exists a compact subset $C$ of $S_\Gamma$ such that every special subvariety $S' \subset S_\Gamma$ has non empty intersection with $C$. \end{lemma} \begin{proof} If $\Gamma$ is arithmetic this appears as \cite[Lemma 4.5]{MR2180407}, for the general case see \cite[Proposition 3.2]{MR3936536}.
-Here is important that $G$ has rank one, and therefore that there is no difference between totally geodesic subvarieties and what is called in \cite{MR2180407} \emph{strongly special} subvarieties (see Section 4.1 in \emph{loc. cit.}). \end{proof} Let $\F\subset X$ be a fundamental set for the action of $\Gamma$ as in Section \ref{siegelsetssec} and set
+Before moving on with the argument, we need the following. \begin{lemma} Let $(G=\PU(1,n),X,\Gamma)$ be a real Shimura datum.
+There exists a compact subset $C$ of $S_\Gamma$ such that every special subvariety $S' \subset S_\Gamma$ has non-empty intersection with $C$. \end{lemma} \begin{proof} If $\Gamma$ is arithmetic this appears as \cite[Lemma 4.5]{MR2180407}, for the general case see \cite[Proposition 3.2]{MR3936536}.
+Here is important that $G$ has rank one, and therefore that there is no difference between special (or totally geodesic) subvarieties and what is called in \cite{MR2180407} \emph{strongly special} subvarieties (see Section 4.1 in \emph{loc. cit.}). \end{proof} Let $\F\subset X$ be a fundamental set for the action of $\Gamma$ as in Section \ref{siegelsetssec} and set

 where $\pi : X \to S_\Gamma$ is the canonical projection map. \begin{lemma} The set

 is definable in an o-minimal structure. \end{lemma} To unpack the definition of $\Pi_0(\mathbf{H})$, recall that $\tilde{\psi}: X \to D$ denotes the lift of the period map